codeforamerica/open311-on-joget/README.md

 	Requires Joget V3 and MySQL

-    1. 'Joget Application' directory contains the Joget application named as APP_version_timestamp.zip.
+    1. 'Joget Application' directory contains the Joget application named as APP_123-version-timestamp.zip.
 Import this application in the Joget Application Designer and publish the application.
 Finally launch the published application.
 This will launch the 'Open311 Request Form' application.
   	# You can create a new application using the 'Make New Request' form which will create the request entry in the database.
 	# You can also view all the requests in the database using the 'Open311 Data List' form.

-    2. The open311data.jsp takes the Open311 requests data from database and displays them in the xml specification which can be used by the Open311 Dashboard.
+    2. The open311data.jsp takes the Open311 requests data from database and displays them in the xml specification which is be used by the Open311 Dashboard.

-	3. The 'Open311 Sample Requests' is a text file which contains a couple of sample 311 requests.
+	3. The 'Open311SampleRequests.txt' is a text file which contains a couple of sample 311 requests.

 Copyright